Dalphi/dalphi/README.md

 ## Creating an interface

-To create an interface it is senseful to start with a template to render your data in order to be annotated by users.
+Create a template to render your data in order to be annotated by users.

 ```html
 <h1>Paragraph Classification</h1>